UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 #SBATCH --time=00:10:00
 ```

+This example is requesting 1 node, to use 1 cpu per task and specifiying there will be 6 tasks so we will use 6 cores in total.
+Finally it requests to have access to this resources for 10 min.

 You can also launch parallel tasks by using `srun` inside the jobscript you are running with `sbatch`.

 ```
 srun mytask
 ```

-Practical examples of how to run parallel tasks can be found in [`Example Jobscripts`](Example_Jobscripts.md)
+More examples of jobscripts and more practical examples of how to run parallel tasks can be found in [`Example Jobscripts`](Example_Jobscripts.md)

 ### Passing in command-line arguments

-You can also pass options directly to the `sbatch` command and this will override the settings in your script.
+You can also pass options directly to the `sbatch` command you will use to submit your job and this will override the settings in your script.
 This can be useful if you are scripting your job submissions in more complicated ways.

 For example, if you want to change the name of the job for this one instance of the job you can submit your script with:
 ```